Enable Recite

 Public information - Secure Data Environment

-Your health information can improve lives
+How your health information improves lives

 Understanding Patient Data

 Understanding Patient Data have produced this animation which explains how Secure Data Environments work.
-You can link to their website too - Secure Data Environments | Understanding patient data
+You can link to their website too - Secure Data Environments | Understanding patient data which explains how information is used in different ways.

 Health and care information will be stored in a space known as a Secure Data Environment.
 This will bring researchers and healthcare planners to the data, rather than sharing and making copies.
 Only approved individuals will have access to it the data and only for a specific project.